fuadmuhe12/BMI-calculator/README.md

 # Body Mass Index (BMI) Calculator

 Welcome to the Body Mass Index (BMI) Calculator!
-This Java program helps you calculate your BMI and provides feedback on your body status.
+This Java program helps you calculate your BMI and provides feedback on your body status based on the result.

 ## Overview